pulumi/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 Even with this alternative breakdown, it's likely your stack structure will mirror a monolithic structure.
-For each project, you are apt to have multiple environments such as production, staging, testing, etc. And, indeed, you may have inter-dependencies between your stacks -- something that Pulumi supports in a first-class manner with stack references({{< relref "/docs/intro/concepts/stack#stackreferences" >}}).
+For each project, you are apt to have multiple environments such as production, staging, testing, etc. And, indeed, you may have inter-dependencies between your stacks -- something that Pulumi supports in a first-class manner with [stack references]({{< relref "/docs/intro/concepts/stack#stackreferences" >}}).

 ## Aligning to Git Repos